python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |business_id_str| replace:: Unique identifier of the business connection on behalf of which the message will be sent.

+.. |business_id_str_edit| replace:: Unique identifier of the business connection on behalf of which the message to be edited was sent

 .. |message_effect_id| replace:: Unique identifier of the message effect to be added to the message; for private chats only.

 .. |show_cap_above_med| replace:: :obj:`True`, if the caption must be shown above the message media.